msiegy/nac-discovery/README.md

 # collectswitchfacts.py
 A discovery and collection tool which pulls information from an inventory of switches and provides useful data points and recommendations on which ports to apply or exclude 802.1x NAC configurations.
 Information is exported to an Excel workbook so that any team can work with the data to then build appropriate configs.
-Today this information gathering and port recommendation relies on LLDP, Mac Tables, Show Commands, and MAC Vendor OUI lookup.
+Today this information gathering and port recommendation relies on LLDP, Mac Tables, Port Descriptions and MAC Vendor OUI lookup.

 Ideally inventory files should be built dynamically using input from external sources and network tools like NETMRI, DNA Center, SolarWinds etc.